Evidentsinger14/MetaTokens/README.md

 ## To do list:
 * Prefix/Suffix commands
-  * Check string against regex list
+  * Check filtered string against regex list
   * optional additions to be added to the final string
+  * display final prefix to player + confirmation
+  * send complete suffix to LP
 * Console command to add/remove meta tokens.
 * Gui to display all set prefixes with option to toggle (Probably not any time soon)